axemonkey/blog.clivemurray.com/src/pages/guitars.md

 ![Ibanez RG770DX-VM](/public/images/2014/Mar/ibanez_rg770dxvm-1.jpg){.guitar loading=lazy}

 I loved [this thing](http://ibanez.wikia.com/wiki/RG770DX)!
 Colour-matched violet inlays, lo-pro trem, pretty good pickups...
 It had a few dings and chips down to the wood though.
 In the end I let it go to another [UKMG](http://www.ukmg.org.uk/)er and it ended up being refinished with a flame maple veneer by Paul at [Arrowhead Guitars](http://www.arrowheadguitars.co.uk/).

-### Washburn N2

-I don’t have any pics of [this](http://www.ultimate-guitar.com/reviews/electric_guitars/washburn/n2/).
-I loved it, and would like it back.
-Maybe when I have some spare cash...

 ### Ibanez RG550DY